microsoft/Search4Code/README.md

 Currently the Search4Code dataset contains 6596 Java queries.
 Please note that we will be soon adding a dataset for C# queries as well.

-What are some of the advantages of Search4Code dataset:
+Here are some of the advantages of Search4Code dataset:
 - Real queries: All queries are sampled from anonymized Bing queries which we believe is a realistic representation of how individuals would search for code.
 - Click URLs: All queries have have a list of the the most frequently clicked urls from the search results.
 Since queries are grouped, the most frequently clicked url presents a good "solution" to the search query that most users selected.
 - Popularity score: Each query is assigned a popularity rank calculated based on it's frequency.